dsccommunity/SharePointDsc/README.md

  * Updated examples to include installation resources
  * Fixed issues with kerberos and anonymous access in xSPWebApplication
  * Add support for SharePoint 2016 on Windows Server 2016 Technical Preview to xSPInstallPrereqs
+ * Fixed bug for provisioning of proxy for Usage app in xSPUsageApplication

 ### 0.10.0.0